Václav Matěj Kramerius: Honours and legacy

 Kramerius is considered the founder of modern Czech journalism and a symbol of independent journalism.
 Since 2016, the Association of Independent Media has awarded the Kramerius Prize for Independent Journalism annually.

-The digital library of the National Library of the Czech Republic (application for making digitized documents accessible) is called Kramerius in honour of Václav Matěj Kramerius.
+The digital library of the National Library of the Czech Republic (application for making digitised documents accessible) is called Kramerius in honour of Václav Matěj Kramerius.

 Several cities and towns in the Czech Republic have a street named after Václav Matěj Kramerius, including Prague (Kunratice), Brno, Ostrava, Liberec, Olomouc and his native town of Klatovy.